voxel51/fiftyone/docs/source/user_guide/using_views.rst

-If you have :ref:`run evaluation <evaluating-detections>` on predictions from an object detection model, then you can use :meth:`to_evaluation_patches() <fiftyone.core.collections.SampleCollection.to_evaluation_patches>` to transform a collection into a view that contains one sample for each true positive, false positive, and false negative example.
+If you have :ref:`run evaluation <evaluating-detections>` on predictions from an object detection model, then you can use :meth:`to_evaluation_patches() <fiftyone.core.collections.SampleCollection.to_evaluation_patches>` to transform the dataset (or a view into it) into a new view that contains one sample for each true positive, false positive, and false negative example.

 True positive examples will result in samples with both their ground truth and predicted fields populated, while false positive/negative examples will only